wechuli/locallibrary/README.md

 Addition

-      -Include some aspects of AI -maybe text anlytics for the library description -Include authentication and authorization using jwt.
+      -Include some aspects of AI -maybe text anlytics for the book description -Include authentication and authorization using jwt.
 Users should be able to sign up with their emails, use gmail account or their facebook accounts
       -Extend the user model to include library members and library admins -Include email registration and verification for library members